July 31st

 Meaning of the subhAShita:

-These should be thought over, again and again - What are (my) circumstances?
+These should be thought over, again and again—What are (my) circumstances?
 Who are (my) friends?
 What region have I come from?
 What are (my) income and expenses?
 Who am I?
 What are my strengths?

 Commentary:

-To be on top of his own state of affairs, one needs to question himself again and again - "What are my circumstances today?"
+To be on top of his own state of affairs, one needs to question himself time and again - "What are my circumstances today?"
 "Who are my current friends and foes?"
 "What part of the world am I living in?"
 "What are the economic and political situations in my surroundings?"
-"How is my balance sheet of expenses and income matching up?"
-And, "what are my strengths and weaknesses?"
-None of these will remain consistent throughout one's life.
-The answers to these questions give a person an opportunity to re-evaluate his life at each step and patch a leak when it is fresh.
+"How are my balance sheets of income and expenses matching up?"
+And, importantly, "What are my strengths and weaknesses?"

 A small leak can wreck a great ship.
 If caught in time, one can save a whole lot of time and trouble for himself later.